eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 This combination makes computing faster when you use documents, play games, watch videos, draw pictures, or use any other applications on your computer.

 It will ensure lower latency, shorter wait times, faster startup, and, most importantly, a better and more enjoyable user experience.
-This is because the Intel Optane memory will complement the DRAM or Dynamic Random-Access Memory in your system.

 The Optane memory is much different from the DRAM.
 It is a smart memory technology that works differently than the DRAM and can retain data for a long time.